tileville/tileville/README.md

 # Game Architecture

-MINAPolis consists of two primary components: smart contract and the game client app.
+TileVille consists of two primary components: smart contract and the game client app.

 Here is the brief explantation of both components: